 Playschools can also be considered as an informal nurseries for children between the ages of two and four.

 Pre-schools lay the necessary foundation for developing children to help them adjust to the elementary school environment.

 A Traditional Pre-School often follows the typical structure of the traditional educational system.
 A preschool has a pre-determined pace of education, fewer holidays, regular work hours, and teacher-centered education.
 Pre-schools can be half a day long or sometimes even a full day long.

 Daycares often provide a safe environment for the children when the parents are unable to take care of their child due to being occupied with work or other activities.

-Daycares provide care for children as well as help in setting routines, schedules, have facilities like grooming, feeding, and hygiene.
+Daycares provide care for children as well as help in setting routines, and schedules, and have facilities like grooming, feeding, and hygiene.
 Daycares do not follow the traditional education pattern meaning it has flexible hours, school breaks, and holidays.

-Children who are too young to be enrolled in a Pre-school are often enrolled in a Daycare institution.
+Children who are too young to be enrolled in a preschool are often enrolled in a Daycare institution.
 Daycares promote children to engage in activities, socialize with other children in the classroom, and learn essential life skills.

 Montessori Philosophies vs Pre-school Philosophies vs Daycare Philosophies:

 The Educational Philosophy of an institution plays a huge role in the development of the child.
 Educational Philosophies are the foundation and framework of the activities, curriculum, and environment of the institution.
 As an essential prerequisite, parents must understand the basic philosophy of the institution.